nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sorting entries by name : `sort`

 Sorts the contacts in the entire address book by name in alphabetical order.
-The list can be sorted in either ascending or descending order.

 Format: `sort ASCENDING_OR_DESCENDING`
+* `ascending` sorts the list in ascending alphabetical order and `descending` sorts the list in descending alphabetical order.
 * The keyword (`ascending` or `descending`) must be in lower case.
 * Both the currently displayed list and the entire contact list will be sorted.
 * Contacts with the same name will be sorted by email in lexicographical order.